PaNOSC-ViNYL/ase/doc/ase/calculators/vasp.rst

 In this example the initial magnetic moments are assigned to the atoms when defining the Atoms object.
 The calculator will detect that at least one of the atoms has a non-zero magnetic moment and a spin-polarized calculation will automatically be performed.
-The ASE generated INCAR file will look like:
+The ASE generated :file:`INCAR` file will look like:

 .. literalinclude:: INCAR_NaCl